 A packing list can be a help or a hindrance.
 Despite my love of lists, I’ve found I can spend more time on writing a packing list than it would take to pack.
 Others find it helpful and reassuring and that it helps ensure nothing is forgotten.
 I find it easier to lay out everything I’d like to take or will need and then whittle it down to a more realistic load.
 This can often take several iterations of the process.

 Throw a Leaving Do

 Finally, getting all your family and friends together in one place at the same time to say goodbye is fun, albeit a little sad.
 It will also free up the rest of your last week or so to concentrate on any last-minute tasks before the ‘big off’.

-We’d love to hear your thoughts on our checklist for long-term travel or moving overseas.
-If you’ve done something similar or are considering it did you find this useful or is there anything you think we’ve missed?
+Did you find our checklist for long-term travel or moving overseas helpful?
+If you’ve done something similar is there anything you think we’ve missed?